linked-db/linked-ql/README.md

 console.log(rows.length); // 1
 ```

-`options` lets us pass additional parameters for the operation:
+Now, `options` lets us pass additional parameters for the operation:

 + `dialect` for specifying the SQL dialect in use: `mysql` or `postgres` (the default).
 (Details soon as to how this is treated by Linked QL.)